ML4UWHealth/SepsisOnset_TraumaCohort/README.md

-# Rare Event Dataset: Early PostTraumatic Sepsis Detection
+# Rare Event Dataset: Early Posttraumatic Sepsis Detection

 This repository provides a **standardized dataset for early sepsis onset detection in critically ill trauma patients**, extracted from **MIMIC-III v1.4**.
-The dataset supports research on **rare event detection** and **machine learning applications in clinical settings** by offering a **well-defined trauma cohort, structured post-trumma sepsis onset labels, and a deployable detection setup**.
+The dataset supports research on **rare event detection** and **machine learning applications in clinical settings** by offering a **well-defined trauma cohort, structured post-trauma sepsis onset labels, and a deployable detection setup**.

 The implementation is **primarily in Python**, with some SQL queries, and follows the methodology described in the paper *"Rare Event Early Detection: Sepsis Onset for Critically Ill Trauma Patients."* This project leverages **Google BigQuery** for efficient access and management of the MIMIC-III database.
+Currently, the repository is designed to run on Google Colab and does not support local execution, though local support may be added in the future.

 **Note:** This repository provides **only the code** for extracting the dataset from MIMIC-III and does **not include raw MIMIC data**.
 To use this project, you must have **access to MIMIC-III v1.4 in BigQuery**.
 (For details on obtaining access, refer to [`notebooks/S0_MIMIC-III_Data_Access_Instructions.ipynb`](https://github.com/ML4UWHealth/SepsisOnset_TraumaCohort/blob/main/notebooks/S0_MIMIC-III%20Data%20Access%20Instructions.ipynb)